Mage Wars CCG

 - Magic Tech: these are something of an enigma: sometimes Unit, sometimes weave, sometimes unnameable horror from beyond.

 An additional "type" is a face-down card.
 Any card can be played face-down, and "flipped" depending on the type and flip-effect requirement.
 Face Down cards are not a memory game; if a spell or effect allows another player to view a face-down card, it is still treated as "face down", but that player can ask to see it or be reminded of what it is at any time.
-Players are not allowed to move face-down cards around after laying them or in an attempt to confuse a player who has seen them.
+Players are not allowed to move face-down cards around after laying them, or to confuse a player who has seen them.

 - Playing a Unit Face Down: Units can be played as Face Down cards even if the conditions required to deploy them are not met.
 When a Unit card is turned face up, the conditions must be checked.
 If they are not met, that card is removed from the game without having entered play.
-Notriggered abilities can effect this, it goes from being a Face Down Card to not existing, having never been a Unit.
+Notriggered abilities can effect this, it goes from being a Face Down Card to having never been a Unit.

 Castings, there are three types: